databiomes/modeltrainprotocol/README.md

 <img src="assets/banner.png" alt="Screenshot" width="512"/>

-MTP is an open-source protocol that standardizes how to train Language Models.
+MTP is an open-source protocol for training custom Language Models on Databiomes.
 MTP contains all the data that a model is trained on, including but not limited to the special tokens, context, instructions, ppo, and guardrails.
 This is a responsible path forward to allow models to be audited and understood.
-Due to the limiting nature of quality data, this protocol is recommended, but not limited, to be used to train language models of under ~100M parameters.
+Due to the limiting nature of quality data, this protocol is recommended, but not limited, to be used to train specialized language models.

 ## Install